 Different types of scars

 Hypertrophic scarHypertrophic scars appear red and raised and can be itchy.
-They are characterized by an excess of collagen which is caused by a dysregulated healing process.
-Hypertrophic scars raise above the surrounding skin level but are limited to the original wound area.
+They are characterised by an excess of collagen which is caused by a dysregulated healing process.
+Hypertrophic scars raise above the surrounding skin level and may continue to thicken for up to six months, but are limited to the original wound area.
+Hypertrophic scars eventually become paler and flatter over the course of several years.

 Keloid scarSimilarly to hypertrophic scars, keloids appear red and raised and also exhibit an excessive amount of collagen.
 However, unlike hypertrophic scars, keloids extend beyond the original wound area.
-Keloids impact quality of life as they can interfere with movement, cause pain and itching.
+Keloids impact quality of life as they can interfere with movement, causing pain and itching.
 They are more likely to develop among people with darker skin type and they do not resolve or fade with time.
+Learn more about keloid scars.

 What are the risk factors?